FILM REVIEWS

 The movie went on to win awards in various contexts, including Oscar nominations for Best Picture and Best Director (see below).

 “12 Angry Men” is still one of the most in-demand pictures for showings at schools, colleges, and universities around the world.
 It’s also frequently aired on TV.
-Here is a film that’s as politically significant as it is artistically impressive.

-But despite the critical acclaim, the movie was not a commercial success and did not even recoup its budget upon its initial theatrical release.
+Sadly, despite the critical acclaim, the movie was not a commercial success and did not even recoup its budget upon its initial theatrical release.

-Fonda and Lumet claimed that the movie was booked into the wrong theaters, that it was treated just like any other commercial Hollywood movie, which it was not.
+Fonda and Lumet claimed that the movie was booked into the wrong theaters, and that it was treated just like any other commercial Hollywood movie, which it was not.

 Critical Response